-Magento is a powerful ecommerce platform capable of empowering merchants to create storefronts unlike any other.
+The first application we’re taking a look at, Magento, is a powerful ecommerce platform capable of empowering merchants to create storefronts unlike any other.
 Originally released March 2008, it has since grown and inspired the release of a new version, Magento 2, in 2015.
 This version has gone on to become the perfect ecommerce platform for storefronts with a global reach.

 A powerful ecommerce platform capable of creating unique user experiences

 An incredible community that, despite being smaller than WooCommerce’s, manages to easily hold its own

 True hosting optimization through an optimized Magento hosting provider